Best Hiking Clothes for Women (Hiking Outfit Ideas)

 Hiking Poles

-If you have plans to take part in a long day or multi-day hikes, a pair of hiking poles are a great way to save your knees and prevent injuries.
+If you have plans to take part in a long day or multi-day hikes, a pair of hiking poles is a great way to save your knees and prevent injuries.
 If you’re on a full day of hiking in the mountains, you’ll gain and descend a lot of elevation.
-So, it’s easy for your legs to get tired, and a pair of hiking poles will pay off.
+So, it’s easy for your legs to tire, and a pair of hiking poles will pay off.

 Although I don’t always need hiking poles, they are always in my pack.
 I almost ALWAYS end up using it at least once while I’m descending a mountain.